Rubbish & Refuse Fires

 There are approximately 22,000 outdoor fires each year in Scotland which require our emergency attendance and approximately 50% of all these outdoor fires involve refuse, rubbish and fly-tipped materials.

-With an estimated average cost of £2,000 for each attendance at such incidents, the estimated annual cost to the Service is a staggering £22m.
+With an estimated average cost of £2,000 for each attendance at such incidents, the estimated annual cost to the Service is £22m.

 You can help prevent rubbish fires by following our advise:

 - Store your rubbish in a secure area if possible

 - Keep your garage and shed locked as well as your home

 - Be alert to strangers loitering in your street and call the police if strangers are loitering for some time